-A minor in the College of Arts and Sciences will have between 15 and 24 credit hours with 6 credits or more at the 300-level or above.
+A minor in the College of Arts and Sciences and the College of Global Population Health will have between 15 and 24 credit hours with 6 credits or more at the 300-level or above.
 You must earn a minimum 2.0 GPA in all courses required for the minor.